 NATE LEVIT ‘20

 Hello everyone!
 I'm Nate Levit.
-I'm a freshman from Tulsa, Oklahoma in Wilson College.
+I'm a sophomore from Tulsa, Oklahoma in Wilson College.
 I plan on concentrating in History or Politics.
 I joined PPP because, just a few weeks into my first year of college, I already felt that there was a need for an organization that empowers students by making sure that they do not feel alone in their struggles.
 Princeton is difficult, but by ignoring that simple fact people around me were making it even more stressful.
 Everyone was in the midst of a tough adjustment period, yet no one was willing to admit it.
 I recognized that there was a clear need to promote conversations on the topic of failure.
 Please do not hesitate to reach out to me!

 DAVID FRIEDMAN ‘20

 Hey everyone!
-My name is David and I’m a freshman from Southern California, prospective Woodrow Wilson School major.
+My name is David and I’m a sophomore from Southern California, prospective Woodrow Wilson School major.
 I’m extremely passionate about global development and education equity.
 My transition to Princeton has been humbling—constantly being surrounded by such driven, high achieving peers has at times made me question my adequacy.
 I’m excited to be on the PPP team to help promote encouragement and self-acceptance and combat this harmful notion of effortless perfectionism across campus.